giuseppewebber/FPGA_video_processing/README.md

  cp /media/design_1_wrapper.bit.bin /lib/firmware/
  echo design_1_wrapper.bit.bin > /sys/class/fpga_manager/fpga0/firmware
 ```
+For more information look at this [link](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/18841847/Solution+ZynqMP+PL+Programming)

 <a name="vitissw"></a>
 ## **Code for Zynq processor**
 The acquisition and transfer of the image into the PS are handled by the [**webcam_to_PL.c**](https://github.com/giuseppewebber/FPGA_video_processing/blob/main/c_code/webcam_to_PL.c) code.
-Through the use of the v4l2 kernel, the processor interfaces with the webcam by managing its registers and buffers and then transfers the acquired data to the PL by driving the DMA driver.
+Through the use of the **v4l2 kernel**, the processor interfaces with the webcam by managing its registers and buffers and then transfers the acquired data to the PL by driving the **DMA driver**.
-The code is run on PetaLinux, a Linux-based operating system for embedded systems, which is necessary to take advantage of the capabilities of the v4l2 kernel.
-However, this involves adding an abstraction layer that complicates memory address management and communication with the PL.
+The code is run on PetaLinux, a Linux-based OS for embedded systems, which is necessary to take advantage of the capabilities of the v4l2 kernel.
+However, this involves adding an **abstraction layer** that complicates memory address management and communication with the PL.
-The code we implemented takes inspiration from two different examples found online, ***capture.c*** ([link]()) for the proper use of v4l2 and ***dmatest.c*** ([link]()) for the DMA driver, which we have included in this directory. </br>
+The code we implemented takes inspiration from two different examples found online, ([***capture.c***](https://www.kernel.org/doc/html/v4.9/media/uapi/v4l/capture.c.html)) for the proper use of v4l2 and ([***dmatest.c***](https://www.hackster.io/whitney-knitter/introduction-to-using-axi-dma-in-embedded-linux-5264ec#code)) for the DMA driver, which we have included in this directory. </br>
 Next are some sections of code that play an important role in the operation of the system. </br>

 ### ***transfer_dma()***
 In this section we deal with data transfer via DMA.
 Data is divided into N blocks of size equal to ***transfer_lenght***, defined by choosing a value smaller than the max transfer lenght of the DMA (equal to 16384) and that divide the image into an integer N number.
 N transfers are then performed for each frame.

 ```c
 void transfer_dma(volatile unsigned int *dma_virtual_addr, unsigned int phisical_address, unsigned int size){